A new basic (sub)class: S3Knot (and/or S3Link).

-- Add methods for computating invariant trace fields and related number fields.
+- Add methods for computing invariant trace fields and related number fields.

 - Add a method which implements and extends Harriet Moser’s algorithm to allow SnapPy to prove that a manifold is hyperbolic.

-We’re using mercurial, and you can get a copy of the repository via:
+We’re using Mercurial, and you can get a copy of the repository of SnapPy and it’s various components via:

 After editing the files, commit your changes to the local repository via: